-11.1.1.
-Dissertation: Every candidate shall carry out work and submit a dissertation as indicated in SI.NO.9.
-Acceptance of dissertation shall be a pre condition for the candidate to appear for final examination.
+11.1.1 Dissertation: Every candidate shall carry out work and submit a dissertation as indicated in SI.NO.9.
+Acceptance of dissertation and le ition 1 of l to on ion.

-11.1.2.
+- shall be a pre condition for the candidate to appear for final examination. - 11.1.2.
 Written Examination(Theory): A written examination consist of four question papers, each of three hours duration.
 E ach paper shall carry 100 marks.
 Out of the four papers the 1st paper of clinical subjects will on applied aspects of basic medical sciences.
 Recent advances may be asked in any or all the papers.
 In basic medical subjects and para-clinical subjects, questions on applied clinical aspects should also be asked